wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpServiceLibrary.md

 ## <a name="Input">Speech Input</a>
 The SpeechInput object consists of 2 fields:
-#### Audio:
-A stream implementation of your choice that the SDK will pull audio from.
+* **Audio**: A stream implementation of your choice that the SDK will pull audio from.
 Please note that this could be any [Stream](https://msdn.microsoft.com/en-us/library/system.io.stream(v=vs.110).aspx) that supports reading. **Note**: the SDK detects the end of of the stream when it the stream returns **0** when attempting to read from it.
-#### RequestMetadata:
-Metadata about the speech request.
+* **RequestMetadata**: Metadata about the speech request.
 For more details refer to the documentation.

 ##  <a name="Request">Speech Request</a>
 Once you have instantiated a SpeechClient and SpeechInput objects, use RecognizeAsync to make a request to the speech service.